sunfounder/3.5-ips-screen/docs/source/quick_user_guide.rst

 .. note::

-    * **Raspberry Pi OS**: If you are using a Raspberry Pi 3, 2, 1, Zero, or Zero 2W, you must install the Bullseye instead of Bookworm to ensure the display functions properly.
+    * **Raspberry Pi OS**: If you are using a Raspberry Pi 3B/3B+ or Zero 2W, you must install the **Bullseye** instead of Bookworm to ensure the screen functions properly.
     * **Other Operating Systems**: Follow the instructions provided in Raspberry Pi Imager to install the OS recommended for your specific Raspberry Pi model.

 2. Connect the Display to the Raspberry Pi